-Plan for the Future is heavily reliant on effective digitalisation of health and social care.
-This long and complex series of projects requires sponsorship at the highest level if it is to be a success.
 Some digitally-enabled service transformation projects will involve entirely new systems and major change programmes.
-Examples include hospital ePrescribing (HEPMA), vital signs tracking, new image management systems and the move to adopt more citizen-staff communication approaches such as Connect Me.
+Examples include hospital ePrescribing (HEPMA), vital signs tracking and the move to NHS Messaging systems.
 Other projects will involve gaining more value from existing investments.
-Examples of this include connecting more data sources to TrakCare and consolidation image management around a few core systems.
+Examples of this include the wider use of NHS Near Me and Florence and connecting new information sources to TrakCare and CarePortal.

 The level of investment required will therefore vary significantly between projects in the different programme areas.
-In all cases it will be essential to adequately resource the nontechnical aspects of implementation, such as training and support, as these are key determinants of success or failure.
+In all cases it will be essential to adequately resource the non-technical aspects of implementation, such as training and support, as these are key determinants of success of failure.